N4SJAMK/teamboard/README.md

   * SSH
   * HTTPS

-There is scripts for both of methods..
+There are scripts for both methods..

 If you can use direct ssh access and account to github use command:

 ```
-sh initialize_ssh.sh <your name>
+sh initialize-ssh.sh <your name>
 ```

-If you want to clone repositorys and fork it using https you should use command:
+If you want to clone repositories and fork it using https you should use command:

 ```
-sh initialize_https.sh <your name>
+sh initialize-https.sh <your name>
 ```

-If you have still problems you should try to do just a cloning repository!
+If you still have problems you should just try cloning a repository!

 ```
-sh initialize_https.sh
+sh initialize-https.sh
 ```

-This will clone the teamboard components into their respecting repositories.
+This will clone the teamboard components into their respective repositories.

 ## 3. Create a machine to develop on:

 Before creating a machine make sure the box image is correct:

-If you're not running a 64bit system, open vagrantfile from your teamboard folder and look for line:
+If you're not running a 64bit system, open vagrantfile from your teamboard folder and look for the following line:

 ```
 config.vm.box = "ubuntu/trusty64"